-All Quiet on the Western Front (Netflix, 2022, dir.
-Edward Berger) is the German-language adaptation of Erich Maria Remarque's 1929 anti-war novel, following young German soldiers on the Western Front of World War I. It won four Academy Awards including Best International Film and is one of the most devastating anti-war films ever made.
+All Quiet on the Western Front (Netflix, 2022) is the German-language adaptation of Erich Maria Remarque's 1929 novel, following young German soldiers on the Western Front of World War I. It won four Academy Awards including Best International Film and is one of the most devastating anti-war films ever made.

 All Quiet on the Western Front does what almost no war film attempts: it shows war as pure waste.
-There is no heroism here, no glory, no meaning extracted from the carnage — only young men fed into a machine that grinds them up for territorial gains measured in meters.
-The film's final sequence, where Paul is killed hours before the armistice that ends the war at 11am, is one of cinema's most devastating statements on the futility of violence.
+There is no heroism, no glory, no meaning extracted from the carnage — only young men fed into a machine that grinds them up for territorial gains measured in meters.
+The film's final sequence, where Paul is killed hours before the armistice, is one of cinema's most devastating statements on the futility of violence.

-This is a profoundly moral film that aligns with the biblical view of war as a consequence of fallen human nature rather than a theater for glory.
-"Blessed are the peacemakers" is not the film's explicit framework, but its emotional argument points toward that beatitude.
+This is a profoundly moral film.
+Matthew 5:9 — "Blessed are the peacemakers" — is not the explicit framework, but the film's emotional argument points toward that beatitude.
+There is nothing romantic about what these soldiers experience.

-Following German soldiers rather than Allied soldiers is deliberately disorienting — these are not villains but boys who believed their country's propaganda as completely as boys on the other side believed theirs.
-This is an important Christian lesson: "There is a way that appears to be right" — institutional narratives that send young men to die for political goals require the kind of critical discernment that the film models by showing the gap between propaganda and reality.
+Following German soldiers rather than Allied soldiers is deliberately disorienting.
+These are not villains but boys who believed their country's propaganda as completely as boys on the other side believed theirs.
+Proverbs 14:12 — "There is a way that appears to be right" — is the principle.
+Institutional narratives that send young men to die for political goals require exactly the kind of critical discernment the film models.

 Rate any movie, show, song, or channel for spiritual alignment.